International Travel Support

 - US Department of State Advisory Levels

-- USDOS Level 1 (Exercise Normal Precautions) or USDOS Level 2 (Exercise Enhanced Precautions are generally permitted to travel (barring other risk areas)
+- Generally Permitted: USDOS Level 1 (Exercise Normal Precautions) or USDOS Level 2 (Exercise Enhanced Precautions (barring other risk areas)

 - CDC Warning Level 1 (Practice Usual Precautions) are generally permitted (barring other risk areas).